aneshas/tx/README.md

 a database transaction in this case.

 ## Drivers
-Library currently supports `pgx` and stdlib `sql` out of the box although it is very easy to implement any additional ones you might need.
+Library currently supports `pgx`, `gorm` and stdlib `sql` out of the box although it is very easy to implement any additional ones you might need.

 ## Example